 Employee Relations: Employee related costs that do not fall within the benefits or training categories are categorized as employee relations costs.
 This encompasses recruiting expense, volunteer appreciation, tuition reimbursement funding to incentivize staff pursuing a degree and the employee assistance program.
-This budget decreased 54% in 2024 compared to the 2023 estimate.
+This budget decreased 57.8% in 2024 compared to the 2023 estimate.
 The decrease is mostly attributed to significant recruiting costs in 2023 for key District positions.

-Employee Training: Training costs increased in 2024 50.9% over 2023 estimated expenses.
+Employee Training: Training costs increased in 2024 55.9% over 2023 estimated expenses.
 Due to COVID-19, numerous trainings were either canceled or held remotely, resulting in a substantial reduction in expenditures within this category.
 In 2023, the District has experienced more in-person training opportunities compared to prior years, but has not yet returned to pre-COVID-19 levels.
 The District remains committed to utilizing training tailored to libraries and special districts as well as to finding efficiencies and reducing costs.
 This budget provides opportunities for staff and board members to attend educational events and workshops.
 The amount of this training budget is 1.5% of the total salaries budget.

-MATERIALS AND SERVICES: This section of the 2024 budget has increased in total 25% from the 2023 estimated expenditures.
+MATERIALS AND SERVICES: This section of the 2024 budget has decreased in total 5.6% from the 2023 estimated expenditures.

 Books, Periodicals, AV and Digital Material: Literary, audio-visual and digital materials are budgeted 8% lower than estimates for 2023.
 This reduction is primarily attributed to an increased investment in digital materials funded by the Emergency Connectivity Fund in 2023 that will not be replicated in 2024.
-The 2023 investment included the purchases of hotspots and wifi tablets for patron use, constituting 15% of the total category in.
+The 2023 investment included the purchases of hotspots and wifi tablets for patron use, constituting 15% of the total category in 2023.
 The District has experienced an increased demand in digital materials since early 2020.
 The library continues to see more digital materials downloads with less spending on physical books and audio-visual materials.
-In 2024, materials as a percentage of budgeted operational costs is at 19.2%.
-Historically, as an operating procedure, the District hoped to spend 15% of total annual operating costs on library materials.
+In 2024, materials as a percentage of budgeted operational costs is at 15.2%.
+Historically, as an operating procedure, the District plans to spend at least 15% of total annual operating costs on library materials.

 Library Programs: Departments across all Library branches offer programs for Library patrons.
 In 2022 and 2023, the District received a \$1 million grant from the American Rescue Plan Act as a subrecipient, providing an opportunity to deliver the Reading Pays program to the community.
 The program concluded in 2023 and will not be included in the 2024 budget.
-However, the 2024, includes \$700,000 for a Digital Navigator Program funded by a grant.
 Excluding the Reading Pays Program and the Digital Navigator Program, the budget for Library Programs is slightly lower than historical levels.
 Each department's programs and event budgets were evaluated to align with trends in program participation.
 The commitment to efficiency in allocating funds for programs presented throughout the District remains a high priority.